GhanimAlkilani/CanSat/README.md

 ## Technologies
-- 3D Printer for print the body of the can.
+- 3D Printer for print the body of the cube.

 - Arduino